Swif7ify/react-native-earl-gamepad/README.md

 -   Keep the bridge mounted; remounting clears internal state and can drop transient events.
 -   Axis values below the deadzone are coerced to `0`.
 Adjust `axisThreshold` if you need more sensitivity.
 -   LT/RT expose analog values via `buttonValues.lt` and `buttonValues.rt`.

+## Performance tips

+-   For movement/game loops in your app, prefer `requestAnimationFrame` over `setInterval` to avoid jitter from timer drift.
+-   Skip game loop work when no controller is connected (use `onStatus` or the hook’s `info.connected`).
+-   If you need to lower CPU/GPU cost, you can poll at a fixed interval inside your app logic (e.g., 45–60 fps) while the bridge keeps its internal rAF poll for accurate state.
+-   Avoid remounting the bridge; mount once near the root and let `enabled` toggle collection if you must pause.

 ## Patterns